DirtyHairy/typescript-deferred/README.md

     // Resolve the promise with a value... deferred.resolve(10);

-    // ... or adopt another thenable which wraps a value of sometype ... deferred.resolve<sometype>(someThenable);
+    // ... or adopt another thenable which wraps a value of number ... deferred.resolve(someThenable);

     // ... or reject it with some reason (reasons are always type as any) deferred.reject(reason);

-Again, depending on the context, the explicit type argument can be left out in most situations.
+Again, the type parameter of `then` can be inferred by the compiler and left out (see below).

 ## Using promises